 Use this free printable worry jar worksheet to write down your fears throughout the day.
 Sit down at your designated worry time to work through the anxious thoughts.

-Disclaimer: This post contains Amazon affiliate links.
-This means that at no extra cost to you, I may earn a small commission if you decide to make a purchase.
-For more information, please read our affiliate disclosure.
+Disclaimer: As an Amazon Influencer, I earn from qualifying purchases.
+This means that at no additional cost to you, I may earn a small commission if you decide to make a purchase.
+For more information, please feel free to read the affiliate disclosure on our privacy policy page.

 Just another quick disclaimer.
 I am not a doctor or a counselor and have no formal education in psychology.
 If you are struggling with anxiety and need help, please contact your trusted doctor or medical provider.